nelson-lang/nelson-gitbook/en/dynamic_link/dlgeneratecleaner.md

 ## Input argument

- - destinationdir - a string: destination directory where is generated the cleaner.nls file.
+ - destinationdir - a string: destination directory where is generated the cleaner.m file.
  - files - a string or a cell of string: list of files to delete.

 ## Description

-  <p><b>dlgeneratecleaner</b> generates a 'cleaner.nls' to remove files.</p>
+  <p><b>dlgeneratecleaner</b> generates a 'cleaner.m' to remove files.</p>

 ## Example